ChrisKheng/CS4224_CockroachDB/README.md

 * The output should show the id of the CockroachDB node where the file is uploaded to.
 The id should be the id of the current CockroachDB cluster node.
 Jot down the id.

-5) Upload the `.sql` files under the `scripts` directory of the project root directory to the cluster node.
+5) Upload the `.sql` files under the `scripts/load_data` directory of the project root directory to the cluster node.

 6) Run the command below to create the wholesale database.
 Enter the password of the CockroachDB user when prompted.
 ```